bellalarsen14/SES_GFC/README.md

 * *Inputs*: GFC edges per Study member (matrix), reliability (ICC) values per edge (vector), framewise displacement values per Study member (dataframe), behavioral dataframe with SES and other sociodemographic data (dataframe).

 * *Outputs*: For each variable, outputs are created for a) base models and b) models with covariates added.
-Outputs are 100 saved enet objects (model).
+Outputs are 100 saved enet objects (model) for each variable.
+Additionally, within each iteration (per variable), the splits for 90/10 training/test are saved so they can be reloaded when the models are run.

 2.